Rwandan genocide: The long wait for justice | DW | 21.05.2020

 But how is it possible that these suspects can go into hiding for so long?

 "They are usually very rich and have connections to high government circles in the countries where they're hiding," explains Muvunyi.
-"We know that, for example, they were very closely linked to Robert Mugabe's regime."
-The regime's security forces are known to have systemically protected the perpetrators from the international judiciary.
+"We know that, for example, they were very closely linked to Robert Mugabe's regime [in Zimbabwe]."

 In Europe, too, the police and the judiciary have been accused of turning a blind eye in the past and not cooperating with Rwandan investigators.
 Rwanda has already issued around 30 international arrest warrants for suspects living in France, but they rarely get support from local authorities, says Justice Minister Busingye.
 These included Agathe Habyarimana, the widow of the former president Juvenal Habyarimana, and the former Minister of Public Works, Hyacinthe Nsengiyumva Rafiki.